petestapp/react-rock-pickers-auth0/README.md

 - When the `Decrease` button is clicked, the total count for that brother should decrease by `1`.
 - When the `Reset` button is clicked, the total count for that brother should be set to `0`.

+A deployed version of base mode can be found here: https://react-rock-pickers.netlify.com/

 ## Stretch

 - Keep the counts above 0 (don't allow a decrease below 0)